ZackFairMoaz/ZackFairMoaz/README.md

 ### :man_technologist: About Me :
 I am a MLOps Engineer | AWS Certified Cloud Practitioner | Game developer (Unreal Engine) <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Pakistan 😃

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: Currently a senior, about to graduate at the National University of Computing and Emerging Sciences with my major in Artificial Intelligence

 - :seedling: Exploring Unreal engine and MLOps/DevOps tools techniques